tensorflow/datasets/docs/api_docs/python/tfds/testing/mock_data.md

     ex
 ```

+The examples will be deterministically generated.
+Train and test split will
+yield the same examples.

 If you want more fine grain control over the generated examples, you can
 manually overwrite the `DatasetBuilder._as_dataset` method.
 Usage (manual):